mbeps/artificial-intelligence-university-notes/Machine Learning/Week 2.md

 - $\frac{\partial}{\partial w_i} Loss(w)$ is the partial derivative of the loss function with respect to $w_i$

 ![image](https://github.com/user-attachments/assets/5b17dcd5-4dcb-4b69-884f-ce1f3bbd30cd)

+> Visualisation of the loss function as a bowl-shaped surface and how gradient descent moves toward the minimum

 ### 3.3.1 Batch Gradient Descent